-NOTE: Please make sure that the local recording (with Micro SD/ SDHC card) is activated so that this function can be implemented.
-See section 9.14.
-Recording (on Camera) for further details.
+NOTE: Please make sure that local recording (with Micro SD/ SDHC card) or the remote recording (with NAS) is activated so that this function can be implemented.
+See section 9.10.
+Recording for further details.

 After selecting this item, the Administrator can assign an e-mail address and configure various parameters as shown in the picture below.
 When a motion is detected, event images will be sent to the appointed e-mail address.